cbielow/PTXQC/README.md

 **If you just want the package to use (and maybe even modify) it:**

+If you want to build the vignettes which come with this package, you need to install [pandoc](https://github.com/jgm/pandoc/releases).
+Alternatively, you can skip vignette building and read the [vignettes] [Ref_Vign] online from the PTXQC GitHub page.
+**If you install pandoc later while your R session is already open, you need to close and re-open R in order to make R aware of pandoc!**

 The following lines will install the PTXQC package.
 Direct installation from GitHub requires the 'devtools' package.
 Run **each line** separately in your R console, i.e. do not copy and paste the whole block.